jutkko/zfaff/README.md

 TODO

 ## Fund Performance and current portfolio
-Here is a screenshot of my personal fund's performance since inception.
-One should not regard past performance as predictions for the future.
+Here are some screenshots of my personal fund's performance since inception.
+However, one should not regard past performance as predictions for the future.

 <img src="/figures/performance.png" width="750">